Blockchain-Powered-eSIM/OpenRSP/README.md

 3. **Manual Processes and Delays**: Even though remote provisioning allows flexibility, manual intervention is still required at various stages (like authentication, profile switching, and payment settlement).
 This introduces potential delays and human errors.

 4. **Unnecessary TLS Encapulation**: The security of RSP depends unnecessarily on it being encapsulated in a TLS tunnel, Interfaces within RSP over TLS are prone to passive adversaries.
+TLS isn’t just a privacy layer — it's doing core security work, which is brittle.

 5. **Privacy within the Protocol**: The RSP protocol lacks robust privacy measures to safeguard interactions between entities.
 Sensitive information, such as unique identifiers, is frequently shared during provisioning and profile switching.
 This exposure increases the risk of data leaks and unauthorized tracking, as adversaries can correlate interactions to identify users and their network preferences.

 6. **No User Plane Data Integrity**: The current RSP protocol fails to ensure the integrity of user plane data, leaving it vulnerable to tampering or unauthorized modification.
 This issue is critical as compromised user plane data can lead to security risks, such as data corruption, injection attacks, or unauthorized access to network resources.

+##### ❗ Here's a [summary of RSP failures]([url](https://github.com/orgs/Blockchain-Powered-eSIM/discussions/1#discussioncomment-12732458)) with respective assumptions.

 ---